Learning the Pareto Front with Hypernetworks: Conclusion

 \section{Conclusion}

-We proposed a novel MOO approach: Learning the Pareto front using a single unified model that can be applied to a specific objective preference at inference time.
-We name this learning setup Pareto front learning (PFL).
-We implement our idea using hypernetwork and evaluated on a large and diverse set of tasks and datasets.
+We put forward a novel MOO setup which we term Pareto Front Learning (PFL).
+Learning the Pareto front using a single unified model that can be applied to a specific objective preference at inference time.
+We propose PHN, a model for this setup based on a hypernetwork, and evaluate it on a large and diverse set of tasks and datasets.
 Our experiments show significant gains in both runtime and performance on all datasets.
-This novel approach provides the user with the flexibility of selecting the operating point at inference time, and open new possibilities where user preferences can be tuned and changed at deployment.
+This novel approach provides users with the flexibility of selecting the operating point at inference time and opens new possibilities where user preferences can be tuned and changed at deployment.